peterkuma/ccplot/installation/index.md

 ### Installation of ccplot

-To install ccplot, enter the following command in the terminal:
+To install ccplot, enter the following commands in the terminal:

     pipx install ccplot
+    ln -s ~/.local/pipx/venvs/ccplot/share/man/man1/ccplot.1 ~/.local/share/man/man1/

-Make sure "$HOME/.local/bin" is registered the PATH environment variable.
+You might have to add "$HOME/.local/bin" the PATH environment variable if not already.

 Alternatively, to install ccplot from an archive:

     pipx install ./ccplot-x.y.z.tar.gz
+    ln -s ~/.local/pipx/venvs/ccplot/share/man/man1/ccplot.1 ~/.local/share/man/man1/

-**ccplot <= 2.1.2**: Instead of pipx, install with pip3 or pip.
+**ccplot <= 2.1.2**: Instead of pipx, install with `pip3 install ccplot` or `pip install ccplot` if pip3 is not available.

 You should now be able to run ccplot in the terminal:

     ccplot -V

+and view the manual page with:

+    man ccplot

 Windows
 -------